freeverseio/crypto-soccer/truffle/documentation/mappings.md

 # Players
 Player is a struct that has:
-    - strin pname = player name, unique.
+    - string pname = player name, unique.
     - uint state = serialization of age and skills.

 players[] is a vector of Players.